 |Backup #4||All data||Changes from backup #3||Changes from backup #1|

 Now you need to choose which best fits your needs among the three backup types.
 If Unluckily, a backup file is prone to corruption due to various reasons.
 While restoring from a corrupt backup file, you’ll receive an error message:

 Corruption is the main cause behind such errors.
 As a backup file is not immune to corruption, there are numerous reasons which are highly responsible.
 Before discussing how to repair BKF file, let’s find out the most common reasons below:

 Reasons for Corrupt BKF File

 A virus can make unwanted changes into your computer data and files including BKF files.
 Due to virus infection or bugs attack, you BKF files can become corrupted or inaccessible.

 A system hard disk may crash at any time due to any reason.
 This can make all the stored data inaccessible or corrupted.
 If the BKF files are stored in that part of the hard disk which is badly crashed, the files can’t be used anymore.

 If a system gets shut down in an improper way, it can cause a serious damage to the system hardware, i.e. hard disk, and the data stored in it.
 Sudden system shutdown can also cause corruption in the BKF files.

 A backup job refers to a process of backing up the data as well as restoring data from a BKF file.
 If any interruption takes place while performing a backup job, it may harm your BKF file.

-Catalogue files play a major role in a BKF file.
+Catalog files play a major role in a BKF file.
 They store all the related information of your backed up data.
 If any catalog file is missing from the backup, it becomes unusable and you can’t restore your data from it.